OsiriX-Foundation/KheopsDocumentation/docs/tokens/curl.md

 ### Link URL

-The final strategy is to pass the token is directly through the URL.
+The final strategy to pass the token is directly through the URL.
 This method is the weakest from a security point of view and should be reserved for situations when compatibility is required with external applications that can not be made to work the above authorization stratagies.
 When passing the token in the url the `/api/link/{token}/` endpoint replaces the `/api` endpoint.

 ```console
 prompt:~ user$ curl https://demo.kheops.online/api/link/B18jTXCzTrQzj1ZednqHUY/studies